 Implantation of a phakic intraocular lens (“phakic IOL”) is a procedure where a patient has refractive surgery with the implantation of a biocompatible contact lens, while preserving both the cornea and natural lens inside the eye.
 One such type of implant is the Visian implantable collamer lens (ICL).
-The ICL has been available as a surgical option since the mid-2000s, and long-term safety data are now available.
+The ICL has been available as a surgical option since the mid-1990s, and long-term safety data are now available.

 The ICL sits just in front of your natural lens, behind the coloured part of your eye.
 It cannot be seen, except by your surgeon under a microscope, and it cannot be felt inside the eye.
 The ICL procedure enhances your natural lens.
 The natural crystalline lens in your eye is not altered, and it is important to retain this, as it has an important function in adjusting near focus.
 The ICL procedure does not require alteration of your cornea such as in laser procedures, so the visual results are described as “high definition”.
 There is also no risk of biomechanical weakening of the cornea, known as ectasia, which can cause permanently reduced vision.
 While this is a risk factor with laser vision correction procedures, Dr Chiu’s approach is to minimise your risks by choosing the safest possible procedure.
 In addition, there is no long-term impact on dry eye, which is the most common side effect after laser vision correction.

 The ICL lenses are permanent and will last longer than your life, however the procedure is also reversible.
-The les can be taken out and possibly swapped for another ICL should your script or visual needs change.
+The lens can be taken out and possibly swapped for another ICL should your script or visual needs change.

 Who is a good candidate for the procedure?